mikaelaspringsteen/mikaelaspringsteen.github.io/page/about.md

 With a background in the arts, I also work on a number of more artistic projects, including in cooking, baking, watercolor, photography, and woodworking.

-If you are looking to get in touch, feel free to contact me by [email](mailto:contactmspringsteen@gmail.com).
+If you are looking to get in touch, feel free to contact me by <a href="mailto:contactmspringsteen@gmail.com">email</a>.

 {% newthought "See a selection" %} of my favorite projects below.